atennapel/qtt-ts/README.md

 - fixpoint type
 - a "world" token to play around with

-Not yet done:
-- erase to untyped lambda calculus

 Will not be implemented:
 - implicit arguments/unification
 - instance arguments